dan-nagle/h2m/README.txt

 compiler command specified.
 If this command cannot be found, or if a command interpreter cannot be found, this will fail.

+-ignore-this
+-i			Ignore the provided file.
+Do not translate it when performing recursive processing.
+This option is only valid with the -r/-recursive option.
+This is useful if a C source file includes headers which need to be translated, but the C source file should not be translated and should only be used to determine which other files to translate.

 Clang Options: Following specification of the input file, options after a "--" are passed as arguments to the Clang compiler instance used by the tool.
 The Clang/LLVM manual pages and websites should be used as a reference for these options.

+EXAMPLE

+The Example directory contains a small tutorial script which demonstrates the use of h2m.
+This section will very briefly summarize the use of h2m for mixed programming.

+Step 1: Translate the desired header file from C to Fortran using h2m: h2m -out=module_header.f90 ./header.h

+Step 2: Compile the C code into an object file.
+Any major C compiler should work, but GCC is used for the example: gcc  -c -I. -o c_source.o c_source.c

+Step 3: Add a proper USE statement to the Fortran program:
+PROGRAM example
+USE, INSTRINSIC :: iso_c_binding  !
+Include C_DOUBLE and other interoperable KINDS
+USE module_header
+...

+Step 4: Call the C functions according to their translated Fortran interfaces.

+Step 5: Compile the Fortran program and link against the C file.
+Any compiler should work, but gfortran is used as an example. gfortran -o example example.f90 c_source.o

+Step 6: Enjoy your mixed-language executable.
+./example

 4)   KNOWN ISSUES